gariciodaro/arXiv-haystack-app/README.md

 This is the final project of my nanodegree on udacity called Data engineering.
-For the back-end, Airflow is used for etl orchestration, this includes: processing the original .json file of arXiv(stored on S3) on an pypspark cluster (EMR on AWS), saving the star data model on parquet files again S3 and then copy those files into redshift.
-Redshift serves an Flask application where the user can explore the data sets using queries. with [haystack](https://github.com/deepset-ai/haystack) on top to index, read, and answers question of specific paper of arXiv.
+For the back-end, Airflow is used for etl orchestration, this includes: processing the original .json file of arXiv(stored on S3) on an pypspark cluster (EMR on AWS), saving the star data model on parquet files again in S3 and then copy those files into redshift.
+Redshift serves a Flask application where the user can explore the data sets using queries.
+With [haystack](https://github.com/deepset-ai/haystack) + local elasticsearch server on top to index, read, and answers question of specific paper of arXiv.

 Some of the tables are enriched with papers of the [Neural Information Processing System](https://www.kaggle.com/benhamner/nips-papers).
 The main